 Knowing more about the types of minerals that are formed naturally in the hot waters can help you better enjoy the onsen experience.

-Below is a list of the different types of Japanese spring waters including their health and beauty benefits:
+Different types of Japanese hot spring waters including their health and beauty benefits:

 Sodium Bicarbonate Saline Hot Springs 炭酸水素塩泉

 Locally known as Bihada no Yu meaning beautiful skin waters, these clear alkaline springs gently remove dirt and excess oils to give bathers soft, smooth and radiant complexions.

 You’ll know when you’ve come to access a sulphur spring due to the milky white appearance of the water and the smell of rotten eggs.
 Don’t let the smell put you off though.
 Due to its high content of hydrogen sulphide, it’s said to have therapeutic effects for people suffering from chronic bronchitis, diabetes and high blood pressure.
 Sulphur is also known as a natural cure for acne and blemishes.

 Perhaps this is the reason why the Japanese are known for their naturally clear complexions.

 Acidic Hot Springs 酸性泉

 Owing to the sulphur, aluminum sulphate and chloride in the water, these acidic springs have natural antibacterial qualities that can ease stiffness, muscular pain and various symptoms associated with gynaecological problems and chronic fatigue.